top of page

 Toddlers get a lot of exposure in zoology, botany, geography and general awareness of the world which serves as 'keys' to the exploration of the real world.
 The activities around these also help build their necessary vocabulary.
 They work on object to picture matching, picture to picture matching which helps them to smoothly transition from concrete to abstract and also develops their visual discrimination.
 Experiences such as book read alouds, storytelling, group circle time and celebrations enrich their social and cultural knowledge of the world.

-The various knobbed puzzles on plants, animals and their parts indirectly prepare them for advanced culture materials in the primary environment.
+The various knobbed puzzles on plants, animals and their parts indirectly prepare them for advanced culture materials in the casa environment.

 Y18A8869.JPG